oikos Young Scholars Finance Academy 2016

 Stefano Ramelli is oikos PhD fellow in finance and sustainability at the University of Zurich’s Department for Banking and Finance.
 His research interests are related to responsible finance and ESG risks in financial sectors.
 He studied business and economics at the University of Milano-Bicocca (Italy) and obtained a Master of Science in Economics at the University of Edinburgh (UK).
 For oikos Stefano manages the oikos Research Hub and contributes to the organisation of the oikos Finance Academy.
 His professional experience includes an internship at the European Commission and more than five years in the field of socially responsible investments.

 Lena Hörnlein is a PhD student at the University of Zurich’s Department for Banking and Finance.
 Her PhD thesis analyses incentives for investment in a low-carbon energy supply.
 For oikos she manages the Case Writing Competition and organises the Finance Academy, among other tasks.
 Lena holds a bachelor degree in Philosophy and Economics from the University of Bayreuth, Germany, and a master degree in Environmental Economics and Climate Change from London School of Economics.
 She has worked with GIZ, the German development agency, as a climate policy expert at the Tunisian Ministry of the Environment.
 Lena has completed previous assignments for the German Environment Ministry, the German development bank KfW, the consulting firm Perspectives and the University of Zurich in a research project on the UN climate negotiations.

-Impressions from previous academies:
+Impressions from the 2016 and previous editions: